 Definition Height without Active Edge Height with Active Edge A Ground Floor: Measured from the finished floor to the bottom of structure.
 9' Minimum 12' Minimum В Upper Floors: Measured from the finished floor to the bottom of structure.
-8' Minimum 8' Minimum С Double Height Space, if provided: Measured from the finished floor to the bottom of floor or roof structure above.
+8' Minimum 8' Minimum (C) (A) С Double Height Space, if provided: Measured from the finished floor to the bottom of floor or roof structure above.
 The maximum depth of a double height space along a Principal Street is 24'.
-18' Minimum Height 22' Minimum Height Active Edge Designations are illustrated on Figure 1-2: North Burnet/Gateway (NBG) Zoning District Subdistrict Map.
+18' Minimum Height 22' Minimum Height A Principal Street Edge Designations are illut t/Gateway (NBG) Zoning D